-We follow the Government 'Children Missing Education' guidance.
+We follow the Government 'Children Missing Education' and local Surrey Children Missing from Education guidance.

 Elective Home Education (EHE)

 Where a parent or carer expresses their intention to remove a pupil from our school with a view to educating them at home, we will work together with the Local Authority and other key professionals to coordinate a meeting with the parents/carers where possible.
 Ideally this will be before a final decision has been made, to ensure that the parents/carers have considered what is in the best interests of the child.